ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/ton-adnl-apis.md

 Clients connect directly to liteservers (nodes) using a binary protocol.

-The client downloads keyblocks, the current state of an account, and their **Merkle proofs**, ensuring the validity of received data.
+The client downloads keyblocks, the current state of an account, and their **Merkle Proofs**, ensuring the validity of received data.

 For read operations (such as get-method calls), the client launches a local TVM with a downloaded and verified state.
 There's no need to download the full blockchain state—the client only retrieves what’s required for the operation.

 You can connect to public liteservers from the global config ([Mainnet](https://ton.org/global-config.json) or [Testnet](https://ton.org/testnet-global.config.json)) or run your own [liteserver](/v3/documentation/infra/nodes/node-types) and manage it with [ADNL SDKs](/v3/guidelines/dapps/apis-sdks/sdk#overview).

-Read more about [Merkle proofs](/v3/documentation/data-formats/tlb/proofs) at [TON Whitepaper](https://ton.org/ton.pdf) 2.3.10, 2.3.11.
+Read more about [Merkle Proofs](/v3/documentation/data-formats/tlb/proofs) at [TON Whitepaper](https://ton.org/ton.pdf) 2.3.10, 2.3.11.

 Public liteservers (from the global config) help you quickly get started with TON.
 You can use them to learn TON programming or for applications and scripts that do not require 100% uptime.